sathishkumar1392/Movie/README.md

 Rxjava
 ThirdpartyLibrary : Retorfit
-App working flow : Initally fetch all movies List from remote server and update in UI Clicking on  movie.
-Its Show as Detail page about movie
+App working flow : Initally fetch all movies List from remote server and update in UI clicking on particular movie Its Show as Detail  about movie.